Methodology

 Limitations

-• !NHTSA OBD-II code documentation is stable but cited section references can shift on a published revision; cross-check directly against NHTSA if a specific code is load-bearing for your case
+- !The SAE J2012 / ISO 15031 OBD-II code standard is stable but generic-code definitions can shift on a published revision; cross-check directly against SAE J2012 if a specific code is load-bearing for your case

 Corrections process